hexbatch/apple-core/gokabam-layers/gk-layers/marketplace.md

 Lots are what are offered for sale. lots can be created but not changed after the first bid on it is made, lots can have an expiring time or other bounds.

-Each lot can have different prices (one or more types of tokens with the min or max which can be the same).
+Each lot can have different prices (one or more types of elements with the min or max which can be the same).
 A lot must have at least one price.
 But lots can have several prices.
 Lots can have a set of requirements any of which can be met to choose a price.